MiyukiQAQ/MissAV-Downloader/README.md

 Use the -proxy  option to configure http proxy server ip and port.
-Use the -ffmpeg option to get the best video quality. ( Recommend! ) Use the -cover  option to save the cover when downloading the video
+Use the -ffmpeg option to get the best video quality. ( Recommend! ) Use the -cover  option to save the cover when downloading the video Use the -noban  option to turn off the miyuki banner when downloading the video Use the -title  option to use the full title as the movie file name

 options:
   -h, --help     show this help message and exit